Childhood Bereavement: A Critical Issue

 This information helps communities evaluate the impacts of unaddressed grief, campaign for grief resources, and ultimately, contribute to improved outcomes for grieving families everywhere.

-The 2022 National CBEM Report is available now.
-The report reflects the early impact of the pandemic through the analysis of CDC mortality data from 2016-2020 and includes alarming cause of death trends during this time period.
-Download the national report for more details and stay tuned for updated state reports in May.
+The 2023 National CBEM Report is available now.
+The report reflects the early impact of the pandemic through the analysis of CDC mortality data from 2017-2021 and includes alarming cause-of-death trends during this time period.
+Download the national report for more details.

-The information presented on the CBEM site and in the accompanying materials aggregates data from 2014 to 2018.
-The information will be updated annually as new data are available.
+The information in the National Report and State Reports will be updated annually as new data is available.

 CBEM ToolKit Available for Download with State and County Specific Estimates